googleapis/google-cloud-node/README.md

 var zone = gce.zone('us-central1-a');
 var name = 'ubuntu-http';

-// Optionaly you can specify `{ os: 'your-project-id-or-name/ubuntu'}`
-// to use an image from your project images. zone.createVM(name, { os: 'ubuntu' }, function(err, vm, operation) {
+zone.createVM(name, { os: 'ubuntu' }, function(err, vm, operation) {
   // `operation` lets you check the status of long-running tasks.